bcgov/patroni-postgres-container/docs/README.rst

 That said, here are some pieces of your infrastructure you should be sure to test:

 * Network (the network in front of your system as well as the NICs [physical or virtual] themselves)
 * Disk IO
 * file limits (nofile in Linux)
 * RAM.
-Even if you have oomkiller turned off as suggested, the unavailability of RAM could cause issues.
+Even if you have oomkiller turned off, the unavailability of RAM could cause issues.
 * CPU
 * Virtualization Contention (overcommitting the hypervisor)
 * Any cgroup limitation (likely to be related to the above)